Pranav122002/Pranav122002/README.md

     </a></p>

-  💬 Ask me about **Web Development, Machine Learning, Web Autmation & Scraping and Competitive Programming**
+  💬 Ask me about **Web Development, Machine Learning, Web Autmation & Scraping and Socket Programming**